TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 5 - Availability Dashboards/3.5.1-vm-availability/_index.md

 Select a VM from the above table.
 - The remaining widgets will automatically show the detail of the selected VM.
-- Selected VM Uptime Trend displays the selected VM’s Guest Tool Uptime (%) across the last 30 days.
+- Selected VM Uptime Trend displays the selected VM's Guest Tool Uptime (%) across the last 30 days.

 Expand the 2 collapsed widgets
 - If Guest OS services or processes are discovered inside a VM, their availability is analyzed.
-Service ‘state’ over time is displayed in Guest OS: Services.
+Service ‘state' over time is displayed in Guest OS: Services.
 - The dashboard displays the process or services running inside the Guest OS.
 This requires the Service Discovery Management Pack.
 - The ESXi Host where the VM has run widget can show historical migration of the VM.
 This can be useful in determining the cause of a VM downtime.